brian-jarvis/bry-blogs/acm/policy-templating-part2.md

     {{- end }}
 ~~~

-Expanding our earlier example checking the health of OpenShift GitOps instances we can make use of range to check all `ArgoCD` instances on a cluster, along with a range of label selectors to validate each `Deployment` ensuring all components are healthy and contain the expected number of replicas.
+Expanding our earlier example checking the health of OpenShift GitOps instances we can make use of range to check all `ArgoCD` instances on a cluster, along with a range on a list of label selectors to validate each `Deployment` ensuring all components are healthy and contain the expected number of replicas.
 ~~~
 apiVersion: policy.open-cluster-management.io/v1
 kind: ConfigurationPolicy